RequirementEngineering/ch-re-159949IvanValdez/SRS.md

   * A tab to go to the section of previous works.
   * A tab to go to the package section.
   * A slider with the most outstanding previous works.

+* **Contact tab:** In this tab you will find the necessary information so that users can contact the business owner, it must include the following:
+  * A section with the business phone.
+  * A section with the business email.
+  * A section in which the user can send an email from the page by means of a form in which the client enters his name, his electronic mail and the description of what he needs.
+  * A section for the legal notice, specifying that the use of the electronic mail is only for communication purposes and the information will not be used or sold to third parties.

+* **About us tab:** In this tab you will find the information of the business so that the user can know about it, it must include the following:
+  * Information about what the business does and why it does it.
+  * The history of the business.
+  * A presentation of the people involved in the business.
+  * A photograph of the people involved in the business.

 ### 2.3 User Characteristics